Death Wish 4: The Crackdown: Filming

 The previous three films of the series featured youthful street punks as villains.
 The fourth covered new ground featuring adult representatives of organized crime.
 Principal photography was originally scheduled to begin in January 1987.
 The start was delayed for March 1987, and was delayed once again.
 The delays were due to stipulations in a line-of-credit agreements that prohibited The Cannon Group, Inc. from having more than two movies in principal photography at the same time.
 Warner Communications Inc. had guaranteed a $25-million line of credit for the financially troubled Cannon Group, Inc. in December 1986.
 Filming started on April 13, 1987.
 Most of the scenes were filmed around Los Angeles.

 Music

-Due to the financial problems that Cannon Group, Inc. suffered, most of the music was re-used from previous films of the company, including 10 to Midnight (1983) and Missing in Action (1984).
+Due to the financial problems that Cannon Group, Inc. suffered, most of the music was re-used from previous films of the company, including 10 to Midnight (1983), Missing in Action (1984), and Invasion U.S.A.
+(1985).
 However, some of the music was composed by John Bisharat and a partner duo, Paul and Valentine McCallum.